BoccheseGiacomo/ACT_Reservoir/README.md

 ### There are three versions of the file:

 -The task i'm teaching it is integer multiplication.
+Unfortunately the training doesn't converge to a near-zero error solution, but this is due to training problems and not architectural problems, since we can prove theoretically that there exist a weight set that can model exactly (error=0) any positive integer multiplication.

 -**act_reservoir.py** -> class of the network implementation